rglonek/asdfs/README.md

 * custom filesystem and asd timeouts, using yaml configuration
 * support symlinks
 * support hardlinks (Nlink, plus linking in `ls` in dir entries)
-* when returning with error from fuse calls, return syscall errors instead of raw messages
-* support logging to /dev/kmesg
 * inode cleanup/recycling?
 * on writes and opens, update the Atime, Ctime, Mtime
 * background the mount command instead of it running in the foreground - why are we not returning